mictlah82/patterns/decorator/Readme.md

 ## Overview

-This project demonstrates the application of the Decorator Pattern in JavaScript.
 The Decorator Pattern is a structural design pattern that allows behavior to be added to individual objects, either statically or dynamically, without affecting the behavior of other objects from the same class.

 ## Project Information